OData/AspNetCoreOData/docs/routing.md

 ## Mixing ASP.NET Routing and OData Routing in one controller

 Be noted, we should avoid this scenario.
-It's better to create two controllers, One for ASP.NET Routing, the other for OData routing.
+It's better to create two controllers, one for ASP.NET routing, the other for OData routing.

 ```C#
 [ApiController]